AdobeDocs/dynamic-media-classic.en/help/using/image-editing-options-upload.md

 ## Crop manually from the sides of images

 To manually crop from the sides of an image, select the Crop menu and choose Manual.
 Then enter the number of pixels to crop from any side or each side of the image.
 How much of the image is cropped depends on the ppi (pixels per inch) setting in the image file.
-For example, if the image displays 150 ppi and you enter 75 in the Top, Right, Bottom, and Left text boxes, 0.5 in. is cropped from each side.
+For example, suppose that the image displays 150 ppi.
+Then you enter 75 in the Top, Right, Bottom, and Left text boxes.
+At this point, each side is cropped 0.5 inch.

 ## Choose a color profile